ISG-Siegen/recsys-time-evaluation/README.md

-# Time dependent evalaution of Recommender Systems
+# Time dependent evaluation of Recommender Systems

 This repository holds all relevant code to evalaute recsys algorithms over time.
 The main code is in the file lenskit_gs_main.py.
 The algorithms and evaluation are from the Lenskit libary.